Find Cheap Auto Insurance Quotes in Your Area

 What if you don't live in those states?

-If your state doesn't allow you to get a driver's license as an undocumented immigrant, you might have luck if you're part of the Deferred Action for Childhood Arrivals program.
-Generally, the program was open to immigrants who:
+If your state doesn't allow you to get a driver's license as an undocumented immigrant, you might have luck if you're part of the DACA program.
+Generally, the program is open to immigrants who:

 - Arrived in the U.S. before their 16th birthday

 - Were born on or after June 16, 1981

 - Have lived in the U.S. consistently

 - Had no lawful immigration status on June 15, 2012, or at the time the DACA request was filed

 - Completed at least a GED or high school, are currently enrolled in school or are an honorably discharged veteran

 - Don't have a criminal record

 If you fall within that description, then no matter what state you live in, you can obtain a license in order to get insurance.